 - Attachment issues

 - Behavioural issues

 Children and young people who have experienced domestic abuse may also develop negative coping strategies such as:

 - Isolating themselves

 How can we help?

-BWP offer a range of services to support young people to talk about their experiences in a safe and confidential environment.
+Broxtowe Women’s Project offers a range of services to support young people to talk about their experience in a safe and confidential environment.